 Absolutely.
 At CompareMyMobile, we pride ourselves on the fact that we only work with resellers that we trust, so you can trust them too.

 In fact, every company we work with is vetted, which means we only show resellers that will offer you a reliable service, treat you fairly and deal with your phone properly.

 How long does it take to get paid?

-With some recyclers, you can expect your payment the same day they receive your phone.
+With some recyclers, you can expect your payment on the same day they receive your phone.
 Others may take a little while longer.
-But you shouldn’t be waiting more than a few days.
+But you shouldn’t have to wait more than a few days.

-It’s worth noting that while bank transfers generally land in your account instantly, you may have to wait a few days for other payment methods (e.g: cheque).
+It’s worth noting that while bank transfers generally land in your account instantly, you may have to wait a few days for other payment methods, such as cheque.

 What do I do before sending my iPhone?

-You can do this by heading into Settings, tapping General and then Reset.
-A step by step process will help guide you.
+You can do this by heading into Settings, tapping General and then “Transfer or Reset iPhone”.
+A step-by-step process will help guide you.

-Once that’s done, package up your iPhone, send it off to your chosen recycler and wait to get paid.
+Once that’s done, remove your SIM card, package up your iPhone and send it off to your chosen recycler.
+After that, simply sit back and wait to get paid.